Potential of Constraining the Fifth Force Using the Earth as a Spin and Mass Source from Space

-• We explore the potential of conducting an experiment in a low Earth orbit spacecraft and using the Earth a spin and mass source to constrain beyond-the-standard-model (BSM) long-range spin- and velocity-dependent interactions, which are mediated by the exchange of an ultralight (mZ′ < 10-10eV) or massless intermediate vector boson.
-The high speed of low-Earth-orbit spacecraft can enhance sensitivity to velocity-dependent interactions.
-The periodicity enables efficient signal extraction from background noise, thereby improving the experiment’s accuracy.
-Combining these advantages, we demonstrate theoretically that the novel Spacecraft-Earth model can improve existing bounds on these exotic interactions by up to three orders of magnitude, using the China Space Station (CSS) as a representative low-Earth-orbit carrier.
-Such a model, if successfully implemented, may provide an innovative strategy for detecting ultralight dark matter and yield tighter constraints on certain coupling constants of exotic interactions.
+• We explore the potential of conducting an experiment in a low Earth orbit spacecraft and using the Earth as a spin and mass source to constrain beyond-the-standard-model (BSM) long-range spin- and velocity-dependent interactions, which are mediated by the exchange of an ultralight (m_Z'<10^-10 eV) or massless intermediate vector boson.
+The high speed of low-Earth-orbit spacecraft can enhance their sensitivity to velocity-dependent interactions.
+This periodicity enables efficient signal extraction from background noise, thereby improving the accuracy of the experiment.
+Combining these advantages, we theoretically demonstrate that the novel spacecraft-Earth model can improve the existing bounds on these exotic interactions by up to three orders of magnitude using the China Space Station (CSS) as a representative low-Earth-orbit carrier.
+If successfully implemented, this model may provide an innovative strategy for detecting ultralight dark matter and yield tighter constraints on certain coupling constants of exotic interactions.

 • Article Text